Gentle Ben

 Gentle Ben is a bear character created by author Walt Morey and first introduced in a 1965 children's novel, Gentle Ben.
 The original novel told the story of the friendship between a large male bear named Ben and a boy named Mark.
-The story provided the basis for the 1967 film Gentle Giant (1967), the popular late 1960s U.S. television series Gentle Ben, a 1980s animated cartoon and two early 2000s made-for-TV movies.
+The story provided the basis for the 1967 film Gentle Giant, the popular late 1960s U.S. television series Gentle Ben, a 1980s animated cartoon and two early 2000s made-for-TV movies.

 1965 children's novel Gentle Ben

 Walt Morey, a filbert farmer and former boxer, had previously written many pulp fiction stories for adults dealing with subjects such as boxing, the Old West, and outdoor adventures, published in magazines such as Argosy.
 However, due to the decline in demand for pulp fiction caused by the advent of broadcast television in the 1950s, Morey stopped writing for ten years.
 His wife, a schoolteacher, challenged him to write adventure stories that would interest young readers, similar to those of Jack London.
 After several years, Morey took up her challenge with the goal of producing an adventure story for young readers that adults could also enjoy.

 The result was Gentle Ben, which was based on Morey's own past experiences working and traveling in Alaska.
 Morey said that many of the book characters were based on real Alaskan people he had met.
 According to Morey, the concept of a boy's friendship with an Alaskan brown bear was also taken from real life, and such friendships and interactions between humans and bears were not unusual in Alaska.

 Originally published in 1965 by E.P.
 Dutton, the novel was a success, selling nearly 3 million copies.
 As an unpublished draft it won the Dutton Animal Book Award resulting in its publication.
 Morey won the Dutton prize a second time in 1968 for Kävik the Wolf Dog.
-Morey went on to write many more children's novels, often involving themes of nature, animals and survival, but is perhaps best known for Gentle Ben.
+Morey went on to write many more children's novels, often involving themes of nature, animals and survival, but is best known for Gentle Ben.